blabla1337/skf-flask/skf/markdown/knowledge_base/259-knowledge_base--Centralized_the_mechanisms_for_protecting_resources_and_the_access--.md

 Immplement a centralized mechanism where all the different types of resources and grating access to these resources (including libraries that call external authorization services) are located.
 This way it's easier to maintain and the lower the complexity.

+This centralized solution should also contain sufficient logging and monitoring to detect account abuse or breaches.